Greene County Retired Teachers Association

 Board of Directors' Meetings: Board meetings are held at Xenia Presbyterian Church at 1:00, (See Board Minutes).
 All members are invited to attend the Board meetings.

 Luncheon dates and Business Meetings: Luncheons are at 11:30 AM.
 (See General Meeting Minutes.)
 All luncheons are held at the Xenia Presbyterian Church, 343 W. Ankeney Mill Rd., Xenia, Ohio 45385 (across from the fairground).
 Business Meetings are followed by the luncheon and program.
-Go to the More Menu to find a Lunch Reservation form that you can download and fill out on the computer for printing.

 Activities: The GCRTA sponsors a scholarship program for Greene County youth who exhibit promise in academic areas and who plan to attend college to become teachers.